 How Do I Know Which is Right For Me?

 Nearly every woman can consider breast reconstruction surgery after mastectomy.
 If mastectomy is in your future, schedule a consultation with one of the board-certified surgeons at our Los Angeles, CA medical center.
 We can help you create a reconstruction plan that meets your needs and goals.

 A consultation will help you understand what options are best suited to you.
 It will also enable our team to help you create a breast cancer reconstruction plan that provides the best medical outcome and cosmetic results.

 Schedule an Appointment at Our Beverly Hills Medical Center Today

 At Bedford Breast Center in Los Angeles, CA, we recognize how important it is for breast cancer patients to look and feel good about themselves while recovering from cancer.
-For more information about breast reconstruction procedures or to schedule an appointment, contact the Bedford Breast Center servicing Beverly Hills, Santa Monica, and the greater Los Angeles area.
+For more information about breast reconstruction procedures or to schedule an appointment, contact the Bedford Breast Center online or call (310) 278-8590 servicing Beverly Hills, Santa Monica, and the greater Los Angeles area.